codeforamerica/document-transfer-service/doc/worker.md

 |------------------------|---------------------------------------------------|---------|
 | `QUEUE_STATS_INTERVAL` | Interval, in seconds, to report queue statistics. | `30`    |

-## Implementation

-Individual jobs are defined in `lib/job`.
-To implement a new, non-recurring job, create a new class that extends `DocumentTransfer::Job::Base` and implements the `#perform` method.
-The `#perform` method should contain the logic to be executed when the job is processed.

-To create a new recurring job, create a new class under `lib/job/cron` that extends `DocumentTransfer::Job::Cron::Base` and implements the `#perform` as described above.
-Additionally, set `self.cron_expression` at the top of your class to a valid [cron expression][cron].

-The base classes will handle queuing, initialize a `logger`, and record metrics.
-To add your new job to the system, require the class in `DocumentTransfer::Job.load`.

 ## Instrumentation

 The following metrics are collected and reported by StatsD regularly (default is